hwd404/SHAP-FOLD-PY/README.md

 ### Limits

-The recommended number of feature columns should be less than 1500.
-The time consumption are much more sensitive to the number of columns. \
+The recommended number of feature columns should be less than 1,500.
+The execution times are much more sensitive to the number of columns. \
-The time complexity is roughly polynominal to the number of instances and exponential to the number of features for both shapley value caculation and HUIM. \
+The time complexity is roughly polynominal to the number of instances and exponential to the number of features for both Shapley value caculation and high utility item-set mining (HUIM). \
 A tabular dataset with 200 rows and 1500 columns would take about 50 minutes to finish on a desktop with 6 core i5 cpu and 32 GB memory.

 ### Justification by using s(CASP)